cert-manager/website/content/en/docs/contributing/policy.md

 ## Secret injection or copying

 cert-manager deals with very sensitive information (all TLS certificates for your services) and has cluster-level access to secret resources, therefore when designing features we need to consider all ways these can be abused to escalate privilege.
 Secret data is meant to be securely stored in the secret resources and have narrow scoped access privileges for unauthorized users.
-Therefore we will not allow any functionality that allows this data to be copied/injected into any resource other than a kubernetes secret.
+Therefore we will not allow any functionality that allows this data to be copied/injected into any resource other than a Kubernetes secret.

 ### cainjector